 To ensure our community’s safety, the American University Museum’s doors are temporarily closed.
-We are committed to bringing you #ArtWhereYouAre with exhibition highlights, selections from our permanent collection, TBTs in celebration of our 15th Anniversary, online events, and more.
+Return to our Museum@Home in 2021 for highlights from our permanent collection, TBTs in celebration of our 15th Anniversary, online events, and more.
 Stay tuned for a new exhibition and event series launching virtually in February!
 Until we reopen, connect with our Museum@Home on social media and subscribe to our mailing list.
 Please visit our homepage for updates, and AU's COVID-19 webpage for more information and resources.
 This spring, follow us for virtual events, exhibition highlights, TBTs in celebration of our 15th Anniversary, works from our collection, and more.

 Raya Bodnarchuk: This is a True Picture of How it Was

 Peace Corps at 60: Inside the Volunteer Experience

 Presented by the Project Space

 Raw Hope of Humanity Rising: Online Public Dialogues for 2021

 Presented by the Third Space Network & Coalition partners

 The AU Museum is pleased to be participating in Raw Hope of Humanity Rising, a series of public dialogues responding to the extreme challenges of the moment.
 Raw Hope brings together leading changemakers–from street artists to muralists to Black Lives Matter activists–creating a socially-engaged space for dialogue, participation, diversity and renewal in 2021.

 Panel 3: The Internet as a Medium of Activism

 April 14, 6-7:30PM ET